ryanrhymes/owl_guide/book/chapter/basics.rst

 Shortcuts to Double Precision Modules
 -------------------------------------------------

-However, always passing type information into creation function may turn out to be a pain for some people.
-In reality, we often work with double precision numbers on most platforms nowadays.
-Therefore, Owl provides some shortcuts to the data structures of double precision float numbers:
+In reality, we often work with double precision numbers, therefore Owl provides some shortcuts to the data structures of double precision float numbers:

 * ``Arr`` is equivalent to double precision real ``Dense.Ndarray.D``;
 * ``Mat`` is equivalent to double precision real ``Dense.Matrix.D``;

-With these shortcut modules, you are no longer required to pass in type information (e.g., in creation functions).
-Here are some examples as below.
+With these shortcut modules, you are no longer required to pass in type information.
+Here are some examples.

 .. code-block:: ocaml